beggers/beneggers.com/pages/index.md

 nav: 1
 ---

 I like to build software.
 I also like to play my trumpet, hike (PCT&nbsp;'22), meditate, lift weights, travel, and do anything with my friends.
-In past phases of life I have been a therapist and, separately, a Mandarin-English translator.
+In past phases of life I have been a therapist and separately a Mandarin-English translator.
 I currently work on infrastructure at [OpenAI](https://www.openai.com).

 This website has no paths; every asset (every page, every script, the favicon) has its own subdomain.
 This was a lot of work but, on the other hand, makes the site much slower and have worse SEO.